johnsoong216/GameCentre/Phase2/GameCentre2/README.md

 ----
 ## Installation and Setup
 1. Install Android Studio
-2. Get the Phase 1 URL for our group project from MarkUs.
+2. Get the Phase 1 URL for our group project from MarkUs and clone it in Android studio.
 3. Create an Android Virtual Device within Android Studio.
 Select a Pixel2 smartphone as the device to emulate, specifiying the device OS as Android 8.1 API 27.
 Create and launch the virtual device and ensure it loads correctly.